 - No more than a two-page description by the doctoral student of their research and its relevance to environmental studies, as they are broadly defined, and an explicit explanation of how the research involves CEST facilities.
 If applying for a renewal of a previous CEST award, this description should include an overview of how the previous funds were used.

 - A transcript of courses taken at the University of Notre Dame.
 Unofficial transcripts are acceptable.

 - Written verification from the departmental Graduate Studies Director that the student has passed their comprehensive examinations (written and/or oral) by the application date and is in good standing as a candidate for their PhD.

 - A letter from the faculty advisor(s) in support of the student's application for the fellowship, including details of current research support available to the faculty advisor(s).
 The research advisor should indicate that the student has sufficient funds and facilities available to permit the timely completion of their proposed research.
 If the advisor is writing a letter for more than one of their own students, the letters should rank the needs and merits of the applicants.

-Applications must be mailed or delivered to Jeremy Fein's office, located at 156 Fitzpatrick Hall.
+Applications must be mailed or hand-delivered to Jeremy Fein's office.

 Application Review Criteria